This is Your Brain on Ecstasy ^ Really!

 - Occipital Lobe: Processes visual information, including shapes, colors and

-- Cerebellum: Manages things like movement, ballance and muscle coordination
+- Cerebellum: Manages things like movement, balance and muscle coordination

-- Brain Stem: Controls basic mechanisms that keep you alive: heart rate, repspiration, blood pressure
+- Brain Stem: Controls basic mechanisms that keep you alive: heart rate, respiration, blood pressure

-This is a model of a typical brain cell, or neuron.
+This is a model of a typical type of brain cell called a neuron.
+A neuron is a brain cell that carries an electrical signal.
 Your brain contains billions of brain cells.
 A brain cell consists of:

-- A cell body, which stores the DNA and other things that the cell needs tro do it’s job
+- A cell body, which stores the DNA and other things that the cell needs to do it’s job;

-- Dendrites which receive chemical signals from other cells
+- Dendrites, which receive chemical signals from other cells; and

 - An axon, which carries an electrical signal from the cell body to the axon terminals.
 The axon terminals contain chemicals, called “neurotransmitters,” which are released in order for the cell to communicate with nearby cells.